 Korg Polysix Deluxe with MIDI

-First from the new batch of Polysixes with perfect value for money – given the amout of extras, we call it the best offer anywhere on the planet!
+Next from the new batch of Polysixes with perfect value for money.

 This is a freshly calibrated Polysix that sounds as good as when it left the factory.
 We have specialized in Polysixes for many years now and with analogia.pl you can be sure that the synth and sound you are getting is right and like it’s supposed to be.
 All our Polysixes have had all of the pots and keyboard regenerated, we have fitted full set of tact switches on the panel, performed general cleaning and uploaded full set of factory patches.
 You have to hear yourself how smooth it can sound in polyphonic mode and how much of a beast it can be in unison.

 Furthermore, the P6 is equipped with effects input/output, allowing for independent use of Korg’s onboard analogue effects processor.
 In other words, you are getting an analogue effects unit for free and you do not even have to use it with Polysix signal – just plug in your external signal to “effects in” and take it from “effects out”.
 The effects board will become totally independent of the Polysix and you will be able to use the synthesizer (without effects) normally.

 As far as the Tubbutec upgrade is concerned, please visit Tubbutec page for details: https://tubbutec.de/modypoly